Calculating My Child Support in Ontario

 - Unusually high debts incurred to earn a living or to support the family prior to separation;

-- Unusually high expenses associated with exercising access to the children;
+- Unusually high expenses associated with exercising parenting time to the children;

 - Other support obligations; or